-This benchmark was created using a consensus review process comprised of subject matter experts.
+This CIS Benchmark was created using a consensus review process comprised of a global community of subject matter experts.
+The process combines real world experience with data-based information to create technology specific guidance to assist users to secure their environments.
 Consensus participants provide perspective from a diverse set of backgrounds including consulting, software development, audit and compliance, security research, operations, government, and legal.

-Each CIS benchmark undergoes two phases of consensus review.
-The first phase occurs during initial benchmark development.
-During this phase, subject matter experts convene to discuss, create, and test working drafts of the benchmark.
-This discussion occurs until consensus has been reached on benchmark recommendations.
-The second phase begins after the benchmark has been published.
-During this phase, all feedback provided by the Internet community is reviewed by the consensus team for incorporation in the benchmark.
-If you are interested in participating in the consensus process, please visit https://community.cisecurity.org.
+Each CIS Benchmark undergoes two phases of consensus review.
+The first phase occurs during initial Benchmark development.
+During this phase, subject matter experts convene to discuss, create, and test working drafts of the Benchmark.
+This discussion occurs until consensus has been reached on Benchmark recommendations.
+The second phase begins after the Benchmark has been published.
+During this phase, all feedback provided by the Internet community is reviewed by the consensus team for incorporation in the Benchmark.
+If you are interested in participating in the consensus process, please visit https://workbench.cisecurity.org/.